Niobium coaxial cavities with internal quality factors exceeding 1.5 billion for circuit quantum electrodynamics: Temperature Dependence of

 To systematically study this effect, a new cavity was etched using the H\textsubscript{2}O buffer recipe and cooled.
 The cavity was measured before and after repeatedly being raised to \SI{100}{K}, and cooled back down, with 10 hours being spent between $50-$\SI{100}{K} during each cycle.

 The results, shown in Fig.~\ref{Fig2} (b), show a monotonic decrease in quality factor after only several temperature cycles.
 This is congruent with the lowering of $\mathrm{T_c}$ due to NbH\textsubscript{x} formation at the surface due to the presence of hydrogen interstitials introduced during the etching process \cite{Knobloch2003}.
 Single-photon quality factor decreased by 36$\%$ over the same range.
-To determine the cause, time-of-flight secondary ion mass spectroscopy (ToF-SIMS) of the cavity’s center pin, taken post-cooldown and shown in Fig.~\ref{Fig2} (c), shows a large hydrogen background extending deep into the bulk.
+To determine the cause, time-of-flight secondary ion mass spectroscopy (ToF-SIMS) of the Nb2-1 cavity’s center pin, taken post-cooldown and shown in Fig.~\ref{Fig2} (c), shows a large hydrogen background extending deep into the bulk.
 By comparison, oxygen content becomes vanishingly small beyond $\SI{10}{\nano\meter}$.
 In SRF cavities this effect has been well characterized, with experiment suggesting cooldown rates in excess of 1K/min needed to avoid NbH\textsubscript{x} formation \cite{Knobloch2003, CZAntoine2003}.
-By comparison, all cavities in this paper, except for Nb2-1, were initially cooled at rates of $\approx0.3-$\SI{0.5}{K/\minute} between $150-$\SI{75}{K} without significant impact on performance, even after subsequent cooldowns, with temperature-dependent performance being consistent with elliptical SRF Nb cavities cooled in dilution refrigerators \cite{romanenko2020three}.
+By comparison, all cavities in this paper, except for Nb2-1, were initially cooled at rates of $\approx0.3-$\SI{0.5}{K/\minute} between $150-$\SI{75}{K} without variation on performance, even after subsequent cooldowns.
+While the temperature dependence of $Q_{int}$ is comparable to that of elliptical SRF cavities cooled to dilution temperatures \cite{Romenenko2020}, higher overall residual resistance when compared to cavities that have undergone hydrogen removal still suggests some impact on performance \cite{Ciovati2010}.

 With NbH\textsubscript{x} evolution explored, a third cavity was cooled to better investigate the evolution of the oxide and subsequent two-level system (TLS) loss mechanisms during and after the H\textsubscript{2}O etching process.
-Niobium is known to host TLS in its oxide layer, which is believed to be caused by the presence of NbO\textsubscript{x} states within a disordered $\approx$\SI{5}{\nano m} thick Nb\textsubscript{2}O\textsubscript{5} surface oxide \cite{Romenenko2017, Premkumar2021}.
-To quantify this the extracted temperature-dependent quality factors were fit to the following TLS temperature model \cite{Gao2008,lei2020high, romanenko2020three}:
+Niobium is known to host TLS in its oxide layer, which is believed to be caused by the presence of NbO\textsubscript{x} states within a disordered $\approx$\SI{5}{\nano m} thick Nb\textsubscript{2}O\textsubscript{5} surface oxide \cite{Romenenko2017, Premkumar2021, Bafia2024}.
+To quantify this the extracted temperature-dependent quality factors were fit to the following TLS temperature model \cite{Gao2008,lei2020high, Romenenko2020}: